Use enter to open, Escape to close

 Human Resources

-Apply for any of our available positions online by using the appropriate applications on our FORMS PAGE.
+Apply for any of our available positions below by using the appropriate applications on our FORMS PAGE or through our Government Jobs Portal.

 Employment benefits include paid holidays, paid vacation & sick time, overtime pay, paid medical insurance, paid dental insurance, optional vision insurance, state retirement, 401k Town match, membership at the Smithfield Recreation and Aquatics Center, a medical flexible spending account, an employee assistance program, and more!
 Employment is subject to drug screenings.